mapron/FreeHeroes/README.md

 ![Battle emulator main window](docs/en/images/battle_emulator.png "Battle emulator main window")
 ![Hero dialog](docs/en/images/hero_dialog.png "Hero dialog")
 ![Battle progress](docs/en/images/battle_widget.png "Battle in progress")

+# If something goes wrong
+... you are useng pre-alpha version!
+Jokes away, you can create and issue here https://github.com/mapron/FreeHeroes/issues
+It is important not only to describe the problem, but also attach logs and replay if available.
+Logs are stored at %USER%\AppData\Local\FreeHeroes\Logs  (for example, C:\Users\mapron\AppData\Local\FreeHeroes\Logs for me) on Windows.
+Replays in adjacent folder, %USER%\AppData\Local\FreeHeroes\Replays.
+Attaching a replay file very handy when describing some battle logic bug (especially AI bug).

 # How to build from the source
 Prerequisites: